 We have set forth the following guidelines:

 - The content is completely up to you.
-Acceptable file formats are PowerPoint or PDF.
+There is no right, or even preferred, approach to this presentation.

 - There is a strict maximum of four pages, though you can provide fewer if you choose.

 - Acceptable formats for upload in the online application system are PowerPoint or PDF.

 - The document will be viewed electronically, but we cannot support embedded videos, music, or motion images.
 Additionally, all content MUST be included in the four pages; hyperlinks will not be viewed.

 - The file will be evaluated on the quality of content and ability to convey your ideas, not on technical expertise or presentation.

 If you like choice, you will love this question.
 You can’t get much more open-ended.